Savosavo language

 Savosavo is an endangered language spoken on Savo, a small volcanic island north of Guadalcanal in the Solomon Islands.
 Savosavo is one of the Central Solomon languages, which are Papuan languages, unlike most of the languages in the vicinity, which are members of the Oceanic branch of the Austronesian language family.
 There are close to 3,000 speakers of Savosavo, and it is the easternmost Papuan language in the Pacific.
-Savosavo is the main language of nine of the twelve districts in the Solomon Islands.
 The closest Papuan language to Savosavo is the Central Solomon Lavukaleve, spoken in the Russell Islands to the west.
 Other neighbor languages are Bughotu, Ghari, and Lengo, Bughotu is to the north, while Ghari and Lengo are to the south, and are spoken on Guadalcanal.

 Speakers

 Speakers on Savo are known as agriculturalists.
 Vegetables and fruit are the main source of food while fish, chicken, and rice round out the overall diet.
 Rice is also an important commodity, but it has to be bought and is not grown on Savo.
 A large number of people on Savo are without regularly paid work.
 To earn income, they sell commodities such as cocoa beans or garden produce at local markets or in the capital Honiara.

 Clan lineages are important to the people of Savo, as it makes up their social organization.
 A clan leader is known as 'chief' and there is one for each of the six clans on Savo.
 These leaders are all part of the Savo Ghizi Kato House of Chiefs and are important on the local levels.
 The six clans are Ghaubata, Kakau, Lakuili, Kiki, Tanakidi, and Zoqo.
 Land in Savo is owned by the clans and not the individuals.
 Each member of the clan has the rights to a portion of land, but it must be connected to his/her mother's ancestors.

 The Central Province is known to have the lowest literacy rates of the Solomon Islands.
 As a result, literacy of languages such as Savosavo are small.
 The language is rarely used in writing, since most people only go through a few years of schooling.
 Savosavo is used in minor situations such as letters, notes, and notices to the public.